mk-fg/pretty-yaml/README.rst

 directory (under ``~/.local/lib/python...``), and maybe system-wide when running as root (only useful in specialized environments like docker containers).

+There are many other python packaging tools - pipenv_, poetry_, pdm_, etc -
+use whatever is most suitable for specific project/environment.

-More info on python packaging can be found at `packaging.python.org`_.
+More general info on python packaging can be found at `packaging.python.org`_.

 When changing code, unit tests can be run with ``python -m unittest discover`` from the local repository checkout.